January 12, 2022

 The College Will Further Impact Lives in the Metro Atlanta Area

 ATLANTA (January 12, 2022) – Atlanta Technical College (ATC) has received two grants over a five-year period, from the Department of Education with the intention of increasing enrollment, retention, and graduation rates for African-American students.
 Led by program director Mr. Lance Wise, the Atlanta Technical College Retention Academic Persistent Program (R.A.P.P.) and the Strengthening Outreach and Academic Resources for Student Success (S.O.A.R.) will provide guidance to students throughout their educational journeys.
-The S.O.A.R. focus is on African-American Students in general but will be used specifically for African-American females.
+The R.A.P.P. grant will serve African-American males while the S.O.A.R. will focus on Black, Indigenous, and people of color (BIPOC).

 To apply to Atlanta Technical College, please visit: